Chateau Frontenac Apartments

 Building in Detroit, Michigan, U.S.

 The Chateau Frontenac Apartments was an apartment building located in Detroit, Michigan.
-It bore the name of the famous Château Frontenac hotel.
+It bore the name of the famous Château Frontenac hotel in Quebec City, Canada.
 The building was listed on the National Register of Historic Places in 1991, but was subsequently demolished in 1999.
 It was removed from the National Register in 2020.

 Description

 The Chateau Frontenac was an eight-story apartment building constructed from buff brick, with off-white terra cotta details and a hipped roof of green Spanish tile.
 The building was Mediterranean Revival with some French Gothic accents, and covered an E-shaped plan area.
 The entranceway was through a tile-roofed projecting pavilion (the center leg of the "E") containing a terra cotta fountain with a dolphin motif.
 The first floor had raised bricks every ninth course or so, giving the appearance of rustication.

 Different bonds of brick (including American bond and English bond) were used throughout to add textural interest.
 Fanlike terra cotta motifs were inserted above second floor windows.
 Cartouches of terra cotta were placed between the top-floor windows, and decorative terra cotta eave brackets were beneath the roof.
 Three-sided multi-paned bay windows projected into the courtyard.

 The interior of the building originally held 102 apartments.
 Decorative elements included wood frame moldings and hallway cornices with leaf motifs.